NilesHarrell/help/Computer_and_Network_Security/HW_Q&A.md

 19. When an individual is under a personal phishing attack, the attack is called **Spear phishing**

 20. Once a hacker installs a MBR rootkit on a machine, the hacker has complete control of the machine. **True**

+21. Trojan horses, viruses and rootkits are examples of malicious programs that **Propagate independently** ?

+22. Worms and Zombies are examples of malicious programs that **Propagate independently**

+23. Buffer overflows are a serious security issue of some software. **True**

+24. Firewalls can block traffic between the internal network and the **Internet and DMZ**

+25. VPN traffic is allowed through the firewall. **True**

+26. A firewall passes or blocks traffic based upon **IP address and Port number**

+27. The TCP port numbers greater than 1024 are used for servers with TCP connections in a stateless packet filtering environment. **True**